go-batteries/arbokcore/README.md

 # arbokcore

 Backend core for file storage system.
+Frontend at [arbok](https://github.com/go-batteries/arbok)

 This service handles chunked file uploads and downloads.
 So when you re-upload the same file: